All incoming undergraduate students must have a laptop.

 We strongly recommend that students participate in our Mobile Computing Program (MCP).
 However, we do understand the firm desire of dedicated Mac users to work in a computing environment that they believe will provide them with the best opportunity for academic success.
 One goal of the Mobile Computing Program is to allow students to focus on their academic work while allowing the Mobile Computing team to focus on computing-related issues.

-If you do bring your own laptop to campus with you, it is important that it meets the designated minimum specifications shown above.
+If you do bring your own laptop to campus with you, it is important that it meets the designated minimum specifications menioned above.
 Your current system should meet these minimum specifications.
 If it does not, you should replace it with one that does in order to ensure that you will have the required computing power to complete your coursework.
 Also keep in mind that your laptop should last you four years, unless you plan on purchasing replacement laptops during your undergraduate years.

 For those who choose to not participate in our Mobile Computing Program, also remember that, while all students are free to utilize the consulting services of the VCC Help Desk, there is minimum support for Macintosh or other alternative platforms on campus.
 The Help Desk consulting staff has limited resources on supporting non-MCP systems, but will do the best they can to assist Mac or other non-MCP users.
 Students who opt to bring a Mac or other non-MCP laptop to campus will also miss out on some of the stronger features of the program, including: the laptop loaner program, the ability to reload the software image, Windows and Office updates, strong Help Desk user support, and full warranty and accidental damage repairs that are included as part of the Mobile Computing Program.

-A list of software that students can download is available from Academic & Research Computing's secure website.
+A list of software that all students can download is available from Academic & Research Computing's secure website.